spiralingwaters/step-by-step-agents/README.md

 - Ollama
 - Qwen3-abliterated:1.7B

 **WARNING:** By default, this script uses ollama, and uses an abliterated(a.k.a. uncensored) version of Qwen3-1.7B of Q4_K_M quantization.
-This will require a 2.5GB download, and at least 6GB of RAM.
+This will require a 1.2GB download, and at least 6GB of RAM.

 ## 📂 Files:

 - route.py
 - step.txt
+- input.txt
 - output.txt
-- input.txt
+- prompt.txt
 - route/
 - math/
 - chat/